 Will hunting and fishing ever cease being American traditions?

-Before we begin, let me first say I don’t want to play political blame games.
-America is deeply divided politically right now, and I’m not really a fan of either the Democratic or Republican party.
-There are members of both parties who hunt and fish and others who don’t.
-Let’s not over-generalize and point fingers for who is to blame for some of the things I’m going to put forward.
+Before we begin, let me first say I don't play political blame games.
+America is deeply divided politically right now, but that is a lazy cop out to blame one side.
+I'm not really a fan of any political party or candidates right now.
+There are members of both major parties who hunt and fish and others who don't.
+Let's not over-generalize and point fingers for who is to blame for some of the things I'm going to put forward.
 It solves nothing; it only serves to further divide.

 Let's simply look at some factors that should be concerning for everyone who enjoys the outdoors.